-The biggest Point of View mistake new writers make
+The biggest point of view mistake new writers make

 Doing this is called “head hopping.”
 It’s very easy to do without noticing, and even experienced authors often have to go back over their work and pick out these moments during the editing process.

-The same problem is a common weakness of second person writing—the point of view may shift into first person as the author begins writing to the reader instead of as them.
-For example, check out this moment of second person narrative:
+The same problem is a common weakness of second-person writing—the point of view may shift into first person as the author begins writing to the reader instead of as them.
+For example, check out this moment of second-person narrative:

 Staying a safe distance away, you looked at the old house.
 Its windows were dark, and for that you were grateful.
 Keeping out of sight, you sent me our old signal to open the back door.

-Which Point of View is best for your story?
+Which point of view is best for your story?

 With all these fantastic narrative choices, how do you know which one to choose?
 The right PoV for your story depends on two things:

 But every genre has been approached with just about every point of view possible, and there’s no reason you can’t do the same.
 You may even do something no one has ever done before!
 When looking for the right PoV for your story, the best thing to do is try writing a few paragraphs in several point of view styles to see which one flows the most naturally.
 If you get stuck a chapter or two in, try switching to another point of view and see if that unlocks your story.

-Point of View is a fundamental building block of writing
+Point of view is a fundamental building block of writing

 Our point of view style helps us engage readers with our characters, bring them into the world of our story, and manage the delicate balance of tension, revelation, and suspense.
 As you experiment with these different narrative styles, you’ll see that a well-chosen point of view in your story can make all the difference.